Flavescence dorée: Management

 Complete suppression of Flavescence dorée is not possible only with insecticides because they reduce populations of S. titanus in average by about 80-95%.
 That is why uprooting of infected plants should be combined with insecticide application.

 During the period of activity of adult vector it is strongly recommended to avoid any kind of mechanical or chemical control of host plants because its unavailability could drive infected vector to disperse to other noninfected plants.

 It has been proposed by Antoine Caudwell, a French agriculturist who was a pioneer in research on grapevine phytoplasma diseases such as flavescence dorée, to treat plant material with hot water since 1966.
 When later works proved the effectiveness of the hot water treatment it was recognized in EU Directive and some other organizations.

+A phytoplasma disease in periwinkle was shown to be cured by treatement of Auxin, a plant growth hormone that could have a role in plant defense.
+Auxin might be effective in grapes to counter Flavescence dorée.